 The following describes the backgrounds of current executive officers and directors.
-Our Board of Directors has determined that Mr. Walker and Mr. Wenzel are independent directors as defined in the Nasdaq rules governing members of boards of directors.
+Mr. Walker and is an independent directors as defined in the Nasdaq rules governing members of boards of directors.

 David R. Walker

 David R. Walker joined the Board of Directors on May 2, 1996, and was appointed Chairman of the Board of Directors on May 10, 1998.
 He has served as Chairman of the Audit Committee since its establishment in 2001.
 For over 20 years, Mr. Walker has been the General Manager of Sunheaven Farms, the largest onion growing and packing entity in the State of Washington.
 In the capacity of General Manager, Mr. Walker performs the functions of a traditional chief financial officer.
 Mr. Walker holds a Bachelor of Arts degree in economics from Brigham Young University with minors in accounting and finance.